qmk/qmk.fm_old/_posts/2019-04-12-add-altgr-ralt-support-to-send-string.md

 pr: 4046
 ---

-Adds support for AltGR, allowing for non-US keycodes in `SEND_STRING`
+Adds support for AltGR, allowing for non-US keycodes in `SEND_STRING`.